 Kissing in Public/PDA

 Beef is India's latest and most famous addition to the list of banned things in the country.
-It all started with Maharashtra's government in 2015 where the possession and selling of beef was banned.
-In fact, anybody caught violating the law were fined INR 10,000 along with five years of jail time.
-But it was expected from always as the cow is considered as the sacred animal in India with Hindu majority state constantly evolving with time.
+It all started with Maharashtra's government in 2015 where the possession and selling of beef were banned.
+In fact, anybody caught violating the law was fined INR 10,000 along with five years of jail time.
+But it was expected always as the cow is considered as the sacred animal in India with the Hindu majority state constantly evolving with time.

 Mannequins Displaying Lingerie

 You might not believe this but it's a fact.
-Recently, the local authorities of the Maharashtra government voted in order to ban the mannequins displaying the lingerie such as bikinis.
+Recently, the local authorities of the Maharashtra government voted in order to ban the mannequins displaying lingerie such as bikinis.
 They said that its a mode of increasing rapes in the state which should be taken seriously.
-Furthermore, they stated that its an embarrassment for women passing by and such mannequins also pollutes the mind of men.
+Furthermore, they stated that it's an embarrassment for women passing by and such mannequins also pollute the mind of men.
 Shocking, isn't it?

 Porn is perhaps one of those industries which will continue to grow regardless of the recession in a country.
-But India's perception towards pornography is completely different.
+But India's perception of pornography is completely different.
 In the age where the porn industry is a form of legitimate business in several countries, India decided to ban pornography nationally.
-The government stated that it one of the prime cause which is hampering the nation's culture and it's the best decision by them in banning porn.
+The government stated that it is one of the prime causes which is hampering the nation's culture and it's the best decision for them in banning porn.
 In fact, if a person is caught producing, making, or even possessing porn, he/she might be fined depending upon the guidelines.